RWS/Hugging-Face-Transformers-Service/README.md

 ## API Endpoints

 - `GET /list_models/`: Retrieve a list of all downloaded models from the `HUGGINGFACE_MODELS_DIR` directory, including their names and types.
+- `GET /model_info/`: Retrieve model information, including configuration details and types supported.
 - `POST /download_model/`: Initiate the download of a specified model from the Hugging Face Hub.
 Return progress updates on the download process.
 - `GET /download_progress/`: Polling method to fetch the current download progress of the model, if a download is in progress.
+- `DEL /delete_model/`: Delete the local files of a previously mounted model based on the model name
 - `POST /mount_model/`: Mount the specified model and setup the appropriate pipeline.
 - `POST /unmount_model/`: Unmount the currently mounted model to free up resources.
-- `DEL /delete_model/`: Delete the local files of a previously mounted model based on the model name
 - `POST /translate/`: Translate input text using the mounted translation model.
 - `POST /generate/`: Generate text based on the input prompt using the mounted text generation model..